-In encounter with Jesus – and only there – we discover the full truth of who God really is and the full truth of who we really are.
+Only through encounter with Jesus crucified and risen can we discover the full truth of who God really is and the full truth of who we really are.

 Sometimes people think that Christianity is just another religious system or philosophy, or a moral code, or a set of ethical norms.
 But it’s none of those, though it can include elements of each of these.
 Nor is Christianity just a matter of striving hard to imitate a really great role-model, Jesus, who lived long ago.